 A: The Performance Dashboards will be updated in the last week of each month.

-can I report errors to?
+Q: Who can I report errors to?

 A: If you feel there is an error in any dashboard, please submit your comment to our Customer Service team.
 Your concerns will be directed to the appropriate department and answered accordingly.